Where can I obtain a copy of the Michigan Residential Code 2003?

 What type of improvements require permits?

-Additions to a home or a garage, central air, replacement of roof trusses or new plywood, enlargement of windows or doors, removal or relocation of a barring wall, siding, swimming pools, a new garage, shed, deck, or other accessory structures.
+Additions to a home or a garage, central air, replacement of roof trusses or new plywood, enlargement of windows or doors, removal or relocation of a barring wall, swimming pools, a new garage, shed, deck, or other accessory structures.

 Shed: (accessory structure)